malumian/arthur/src/content/blog/i-switched-to-lazyvim.md

 I have small customizations for a few plugins, like my favorite plugin, [hapoon2](https://github.com/ThePrimeagen/harpoon) by ThePrimeagen.
 That’s it.

-By the way, these reasons are why I chose macOS as my operating system too.
-If I were a Linux user, knowing myself, I’d just get lost in endless configuration.
-That would waste a ton of time and energy, and I’d still be dissatisfied later, spending more time fixing it.

 Now, I can say I no longer think about my config.
 I do what I love — programming.
 Check out my [dotfiles](https://github.com/amalumian/dotfiles).